RochesterinNYC/1004-Eclipse-Tutorial/README.md

 ####GUI (Graphical User Interface)

-– A visual interface that allows a user to interact with computers through graphics and visual elements rather than simple commands and text input/output
+- A visual interface that allows a user to interact with computers through graphics and visual elements rather than simple commands and text input/output

+####Workspace

+- In context of Eclipse, the workspace is the directory on your computer where all of the Java projects you create and programs/code you writethrough Eclipse will be stored.

 ------